Aman9026/FRIEND/README.md

 "FRIEND" ( CLI VERSION )

-INTRODUCTION: The main idea behind the project is to give user a program that helps 1st semester students in learning C.
+INTRODUCTION: The main idea behind the project is to give user a program that helps students in learning C.

 It has text contents from "LET US C BY YASHWANT KANETKAR"